WarpDrivenVintage/PicoVIC/README.md

 # PicoVIC
-This repo documents the attempted sevelopment of a pass through-adapter to give the original VIC chip HDMI video output.
+This repo documents the attempted development of a pass through-adapter to give the original VIC chip HDMI video output.

 ## Hardware
 Anticipated 3 Raspberry PI rp2040s.